-Beet Poke Bowl
+Beet Vegetarian Poke Bowl Recipe

 Poke bowls are gaining popularity as shown by the array of poke shops popping up all over the place.
 Typically, poke involves fish like ahi or yellowfin tuna so we went ahead and created a vegetarian version that is both flavorful, colorful and chock full of nutrients all while staying true to its Hawaiian roots.